virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 ``shape``, ``loc``, ``scale`` and possibly ``shape2``.
 Though not all distributions need to make use of all parameters.

-Currently there are 4 parametric distribution subclasses one can use to instantiate a distribution:
+Currently there are four parametric distribution subclasses one can use to instantiate a distribution:

 * :class:`~viroconcom.distributions.WeibullDistribution`